 - From the Services window search for a Windows Subsystem for Linux service called LxssManager.

-- Right-click on Lxssmanager service and select the option Restart.
+- Right-click on the Lxssmanager service and select the option Restart.
 This will reboot/restart the windows subsystem for Linux -WSL (Ubuntu, Debian, Kali, OpenSUSE, etc).
 In the same way to shut down or stop WSL select the STOP option.

 Method 2: Powershell to Restart LxssManager